 Treatment for Prednisone and Alcohol Abuse

 Alcohol use disorder is dangerous for a person’s mental, emotional, and physical health; if left untreated, it could lead to addiction and the risks that entails.
 Factor in use of a drug such as prednisone, and that combination can pose serious problems for anyone’s health and well being.
-Clear Sky Recovery uses ibogaine to help clients safely and effectively detox, supervised and guided by our team of experienced medical professionals.
+Our ibogaine treatment center helps clients safely and effectively detox, supervised and guided by our team of experienced medical professionals.
 Contact us today to learn about how we can help you overcome dependency on substances and move forward towards recovery.